 Summary:Ensuring the effectiveness of software testing efforts can require expert assessment and management.
 In this interview, George Wilkinson uses his more than twenty years of experience in the QA and testing fields to explain how risk-based testing can increase effectiveness, focus, and communication.

-Noel: What does effective "risk management" involve, and why do people sometimes struggle with this task?
+Noel Wurst: What does effective "risk management" involve, and why do people sometimes struggle with this task?

-George: A number of stages should be involved with good risk management: Identification, analysis, mitigation and monitoring.
+George Wilkinson: A number of stages should be involved with good risk management: Identification, analysis, mitigation and monitoring.
 Unless these stages are conducted diligently and with real intention then these could be the reasons why risk management will fail.

-Noel: What are some of the factors involved when deciding when you've tested enough?
+NW: What are some of the factors involved when deciding when you've tested enough?

-Noel: Your upcoming STAR CANADA session is titled "Risk-based Testing: Not for the Fainthearted."
+NW: Your upcoming STAR CANADA session is titled "Risk-based Testing: Not for the Fainthearted."
 That makes risk-based testing sound pretty intimidating!
 Why isn't it for the fainthearted?

-George: It’s not meant to be intimidating.
+GW: It’s not meant to be intimidating.
 In my experience the act of applying risk based testing any project with real intention can be hard-work as you are trying to make everything count.
 So it’s more about being serious about your intentions as opposed to anything else.

-Noel: If there's a disconnect between project managers and testers, what's the best way to address this to make sure everyone understands the risks at hand?
+NW: If there's a disconnect between project managers and testers, what's the best way to address this to make sure everyone understands the risks at hand?

 George: This is answered in the talk.
 But essentially it’s all about the relationship between both.
 As a tester or rather as a test manager you need to break-down any communication barriers.